I am an Assistant Professor of Finance at Columbia Business School. Welcome to my webpage.

 Abstract: This paper develops a theory of oligopoly and markups in general equilibrium.
-Firms compete in a network of product market rivalries that emerges endogenously out of the characteristics of the products and services which they supply.
-My model embeds a novel, highly tractable and scalable demand system (GHL) that can be estimated for the universe of public corporations in the USA using publicly-available data.
-Using the model, I compute firm-level markups and decompose them into: 1) a new measure of firm productivity that accounts for product quality and is volumetric-invariant; 2) a metric of network centrality, which captures the extent of competition from substitute products, and determines firms' ability to extract monopoly rents.
-I estimate that, in 2019, oligopoly lowered total surplus by 11.5% and depressed consumer surplus by 31%.
-My analysis also suggests that both numbers were significantly lower in the mid-90s (7.9% and 21.5%, respectively), and that M&A activity is increasingly skewed towards firm pairs that compete closely in the product market.
-While these estimates are robust to a number generalizations of the model (multi-product firms, input-output linkages, exclusion of non-tradable industries...) they should nonetheless be interpreted with care due to data limitations.
+Firms compete in a network of product market rivalries that emerges endogenously out of the characteristics of the products and services they supply.
+My model embeds a novel, highly tractable and scalable demand system (GHL) that can be estimated for the universe of public corporations in the USA, using publicly-available data.
+Using the model, I compute firm-level markups and decompose them into: 1) a new measure of firm productivity that accounts for product quality; 2) a metric of network centrality, which captures the extent of competition from substitute products.
+I estimate that, in 2019, public corporations produced consumer surplus in excess of 10 US$ trillions (against $3 trillions of profits).
+Oligopoly lowers total surplus by 11.5% and depresses consumer surplus by 31%.
+My analysis also suggests that both numbers were significantly lower in the mid-90s (7.9% and 21.5%, respectively).
+These results should be interpreted with care due to data limitations.

 Non-Technical Summary: [Pro-Market @ Chicago Booth]

-Presentations: American Finance Association (scheduled), NBER Industrial Organization, NBER Mega-Firms Conference, NBER Summer Institute (Income Distribution and Macro), Western Finance Association, Columbia (Economics/CBS), UMaryland (Economics Dept.), UMinnesota Carlson, Society for Economic Dynamics, SFS Cavalcade North America, Texas Finance Festival, BSE Summer Forum, UK Competition & Markets Authority, Hellenic Competition Commission, University of Maryland Smith, University of Cambridge, Northwestern Kellogg (Finance), Northwestern Kellogg (MEDS), University of Southern California (Economics Dept.), Texas A&M Mays, Bank of Italy, Stockholm IIES, Einaudi Institute for Economics and Finance (EIEF), Swiss Finance Institute/EPFL, Bocconi University, UChicago Networks Conference, Oxford Firm Heterogeneity & the Macroeconomy, Finance Organizations and Markets (FOM), EARIE, Econometric Society European Meeting, IIOC, American Economic Association, Royal Economic Society, Econometric Society World Congress, European Economic Association, Oligo Workshop.
+Presentations: NBER Economic Fluctuations and Growth, NBER Industrial Organization, NBER Mega-Firms Conference, NBER Summer Institute (Income Distribution and Macro), Columbia BS Finance, UPenn Wharton, Columbia Macroeconomics, Northwestern Kellogg (Finance), Northwestern Kellogg (MEDS), UMaryland (Economics Dept.), University of Maryland Smith, University of Cambridge, University of Southern California (Economics Dept.), UMinnesota Carlson, Texas A&M Mays, Bank of Italy, Stockholm IIES, Einaudi Institute for Economics and Finance (EIEF), Swiss Finance Institute/EPFL, Bocconi University, American Finance Association, Western Finance Association, Society for Economic Dynamics, SFS Cavalcade North America, Texas Finance Festival, BSE Summer Forum, UK Competition & Markets Authority, Hellenic Competition Commission, UChicago Networks Conference, Oxford Firm Heterogeneity & the Macroeconomy, Finance Organizations and Markets (FOM), EARIE, Econometric Society European Meeting, IIOC, American Economic Association, Royal Economic Society, Econometric Society World Congress, European Economic Association, Oligo Workshop.

 Revise & Resubmit, Review of Economic Studies